lgreski/datasciencedepot/accessingESLData.md

 <img src="./images/pml-ElemStatLearn01.png">

-  Quiz 3 requires data sets from *Elements of Statistical Learning* for two questions:

-  * Question four uses South African Heart Disease data, and
-* Question five uses Deterding's Vowel Recognition data.

-Quiz 4 uses Deterding's Vowel Recognition data.

-## How do I obtain the data I need for the quizzes?
+## How do I obtain the data I need to use with the book?

-As usual, there are multiple ways to do something in R. To obtain the data needed for the *Practical Machine Learning* Quizzes, one can choose from the following alternatives.
+As usual, there are multiple ways to do something in R. To obtain the data that accompanies the book, one can choose from the following alternatives.

 1. Access the data from the [Elements of Statistical Learning](https://stanford.io/3gC7nKI) book website
 2. Access the data from the [CRAN Github repository](https://bit.ly/2XfhFIL) of the `ElemStatLearn` package